“Nobody Died At Sandy Hook”

 Yeah, that’s it: that tiny bit of green above the armed officer by the dumpster.

-Now I’m certainly no botanist, but I’m relatively certain that those are conifers and Sandy Hook is surrounded by them.
+Now, I’m certainly no botanist, but I’m relatively certain those are conifers, and Sandy Hook is surrounded by them.
 In fact, here’s what the other side of the school looks like:

 And you can also see a handful of them in this snowy photograph taken exactly one year after the shooting:

-Jeez, if only there were some sort of tree that retained its green needles throughout the winter.
-I imagine such a tree would be very desirable around Christmastime.
-You could even hang lights from it.
-Or maybe even ornaments!
+Jeez, if only there were some kind of tree that kept its green needles all winter long.
+Imagine how popular a tree like that would be around Christmastime!
+People might even decorate it with lights and ornaments!

 “No one’s breath has condensed into visible vapor (although the recorded temperature was 28 degrees F and frost appears on the ground in other photos).” pg.
 76